 These oatmeal cream pies taste so nostalgic and are even better than the famous Little Debbie cream pies.
-Between the delicious cookie and sweet marshmallow frosting, every bite is perfection!
+Between the delicious oatmeal cookies and sweet marshmallow frosting, every bite of this copycat recipe is perfection!

 I love that these cookies are simple and delicious.
 It’s just a few simple steps and you can find the printable recipe below.

 - Make the dough.
 Combine the butter, brown sugar and granulated sugar in a large mixing bowl.
 Beat on medium speed until creamy.
 Add in the egg and vanilla and beat until free of lumps.
 In a separate bowl, combine the flour, baking soda, baking powder, salt, cinnamon and nutmeg.
 Gradually add to the butter mixture and mix just until combined.
 Stir in the oats until combined.